A culture built for builders

 An environment of growth

 Contrary to popular opinion, it is possible to move quickly and care about the details.
 It’s just harder to do.
 We balance innovation with being compulsively scrupulous when facilitating the movement of money because we think it’s imperative to do so.
 When we started, we would email any API error to everyone at the company.
-These days, at peak, we receive 10,000 API requests per second—but we still sweat the correctness of every one, because our customers depend on us.
+These days, at peak, we receive 10,000 API requests per second – but we still worry about the correctness of every one, because our customers depend on us.
 Each and every one is business critical and can’t just be thrown behind an eventually-consistent caching layer.

 Promoting access through representation

 We believe that lowering barriers and creating access starts within our own walls.
-Stripe Communities are employee-created resource groups centered around connection—to one another, to our community, and to our users.
+Stripe Communities are employee-created resource groups centred on connection – to one another, to our community, and to our users.

 Equate’s mission is to cultivate and promote an inclusive environment where all Stripes can proactively support and advance the equality, professional development and leadership potential of women and non-binary people at Stripe, and the technology industry at large, through education, mentorship, collaboration and discussion.

 Interfaith is a group of Stripes who self-identify as having faith or are interested in having respectful dialogue around faith.
-Stripes are a diverse group of people from different religious, spiritual, cultural, ethnic, and geographic backgrounds.
-For many, faith impacts thought processes, drives interests, and shapes daily actions.
+Stripes are a diverse group of people from different religious, spiritual, cultural, ethnic and geographic backgrounds.
+For many, faith affects thought processes, drives interests and shapes daily actions.
 Finding others who have seen faith impact their lives is often a great source of encouragement and support.